-PEP starter packs can be ordered via a written or electronic purchase request and directed to the SA Pharmacy Purchasing Officer at Flinders Medical Centre.
+PEP can be ordered via a written or electronic purchase request and directed to the SA Pharmacy Purchasing Officer at Flinders Medical Centre.
 Phone (08) 8204 5283 if further information regarding ordering is required.
 It is the responsibility of distribution sites to check stock expiry dates on a regular basis.

 COVID-19 and HIV PEP access